haddocking/whiscy/README.md

  0.43158   N72
 ```

-As stated in the original WHISCY publication, residues predicted to be in the interface if the WHISCY score is  higher than 0.180, corresponds to a 29.4% of sensitivity.
+As stated in the original WHISCY publication, residues are predicted to be in the interface if the WHISCY score is higher than 0.180, corresponding to a 29.4% of sensitivity.

 ### 3.2.
 Show WHISCY predictions